Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 A report prepared from Corrections in April this year said Tarrant's statements were often paradoxical and was noted as showing no remorse.

-Tarrant, who has no previous criminal convictions, talked about his victims in the abstract, showing no concern for victims' families, and speaking in a manner of fact way about the attacks.
+Tarrant, who has no previous criminal convictions, talked about his victims in the abstract, showing no concern for victims' families, and speaking in a matter-of-fact way about the attacks.

 However, he also described the offending as "unnecessary, abhorrent and irrational" and that "nothing good" came from the terror attack.